12 Fun Writing Prompts To Help Craft a Standout About Page in 2025

 When you’re writing this part, aim to get the story out.
 You’ll refine it later.

-When you return to this section, you’ll add subheaders to keep skimmers reading and draw your website visitor into each paragraph.
+When you return to this section, you’ll add subheaders to keep skimmers reading and draw your website visitors into each paragraph.

 Tip: Your reader sees your story as a metaphor for their lives.

 Hopefully, this helps you feel better about telling your story.
-Your about page is a way for you to stand out in a sea of the third-person, acronym, and jargon-filled bios and a fun way to show off who you are and what you stand for.
+Your About Page is a way for you to stand out in a sea of third-person, acronym-filled, boring, jargon-filled bios and a fun way to show off who you are and what you stand for.

 Close your story with where you are today and why you love this work.